NSO-developer/nso-examples/sdk-api/README.md

 Illustrates how to define a YANG action, attach Java code behind the action, and write Java code that invokes actions.

+### action-abort-py
+Illustrates how to implement an abortable Python action that spawns a separate worker process using the multiprocessing library and returns the worker's outcome via a result queue or terminates the worker if the action is aborted.

 ### cdb-py
 Showcase a few different ways to subscribe to changes in the CDB configuration and operational data stores from a Python application.